httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string, return a label. input_string is modified to remove the parsed value.

-1. If input_string contains more than 256 characters, throw an error.
-2. If the first character of input_string is not lcalpha, throw an error.
+1. If the first character of input_string is not lcalpha, throw an error.
-3. Let output_string be an empty string.
+2. Let output_string be an empty string.
-4. While input_string is not empty:
+3. While input_string is not empty:
    1. Let char be the result of removing the first character of input_string.
    2. If char is not one of lcalpha, DIGIT, "_", "-", "*" or "/":
       1. Prepend char to input_string.
       2. Return output_string.
    3. Append char to output_string.
+   1. If output_string contains more than 256 characters, throw an error.
-5. Return output_string.
+4. Return output_string.

 ## Parameterised Labels {#param}